soi-20/brains/_pages/quotes.md

 I am one of those people who believe that having a scarcity brings out the best in a company and really focuses you on what is core to the company and then you execute better.- **[Sarah Tavel](https://www.recode.net/2018/2/22/17042584/transcript-benchmark-partner-sarah-tavel-venture-capital-recode-decode)**

+---

+The mobile app stores, in particular, have always seemed to me to be a constraint on innovation vs a contributor to it.-**Fred Wilson**

 # Network Effect

 The existence of a durable network effect can overcome a lot of potential flaws in a product or business, and conversely the absence of network effects cannot be solved by features or clever customer acquisition strategies.-**Mitch Lasky**